 The IAS Visa Wizard is the easy way to find the correct visa for you

-You do not need any formal qualifications to attend the training, anybody is welcome, although having experience in the field may benefit you.
+You do not need any formal qualifications to attend the training although having experience in the field may benefit you.
+Anybody who would like to learn how to become an immigration advisor is recommended to undertake OISC training.

-The training materials include two folders, the first is the actual course content (covering all aspects of the syllabus) and the second is an exam preparation folder which aims to give you all the knowledge required to help you pass the OISC Exams.
+The training materials include two folders.
+The first is the actual course content (covering all aspects of the syllabus) and the second is an exam preparation folder.
+This folder aims to give you all the knowledge required to help you pass the OISC Exams.

-Please note that the OISC Exams are not included in our training packages, this has to be applied for through the OISC directly.
+Please note that the exams are not included in our OISC courses, this has to be applied for through the OISC directly.

-The material which is covered in each of these courses is progressively more extensive and our three levels are designed to allow you to be guided through the fundamental material needed to understand immigration, Asylum, and EU laws.
+The material which is covered in each of these courses is progressively more extensive.
+Our three levels will guide you through the fundamental material needed to understand immigration, Asylum, and EU laws.

-If you have not already completed a Level 1 training with us, it is advisable that you begin at this level so that you can form a base knowledge to build upon.
+If you have not already completed an immigration advisor course, it is advisable that you begin at Level 1.
+This is so that you can form a base knowledge to build upon.

 The exam is not included as part of the training we offer.